MoldyMacaroniX/moldygd.com/_src/posts/july-2023-break.md

 ---
-title: Taking A Break From July 1st to July 9th
+title: Taking A Break From July 1st to July 9th (2023)
 date: 2023-06-30
+desc: I will be taking a break during July 1st to July 9th.
+This means there will be no streams, no videos, and email response time may be slower than usual.
 ---

 I will be taking a break during July 1st to July 9th.
 This means there will be no streams, no videos, and email response time may be slower than usual.